Atopic dermatitis: Genetics

-Genes that may contribute to AD are mainly those responsible for immune response (e.g., TH2 cytokine and JAK-STAT pathway genes) and skin barrier (e.g., filaggrin, claudin-1, loricrin).
+Genes that may contribute to AD are mainly those responsible for immune response (e.g., TH2 cytokine and JAK-STAT pathway genes) and the skin barrier (e.g., filaggrin, claudin-1, loricrin).

 Immune response: Many people with AD have a family history or a personal history of atopy.
 Atopy is a term used to describe individuals who produce substantial amounts of IgE.
-Such individuals have an increased tendency to develop asthma, hay fever, eczema, urticaria and allergic rhinitis.
+Such individuals have an increased tendency to develop asthma, hay fever, eczema, urticaria, and allergic rhinitis.
 Up to 80% of people with atopic dermatitis have elevated total or allergen-specific IgE levels.

-Skin barrier: About 30% of people with AD have mutations in the gene for the production of filaggrin (FLG), which increases the risk for early onset of atopic dermatitis and developing asthma.
-However, expression of filaggrin protein or breakdown products offer no predictive utility in atopic dermatitis risk.
+Skin barrier: About 30% of people with AD have mutations in the gene for the production of filaggrin (FLG), which increases the risk for the early onset of atopic dermatitis and developing asthma.
+However, expression of filaggrin protein or breakdown products offers no predictive utility in atopic dermatitis risk.

 People with atopic dermatitis also have decreased expression of tight junction protein Claudin-1, which deteriorates the bioelectric barrier function in the epidermis.